Honesto Ongtioco: Priesthood (1972–1998)

-On December 8, 1972, Ongtioco was ordained to the priesthood by Bishop Emilio Cinense y Abera, Bishop of San Fernando at the Cathedral of Our Lady of the Assumption.
+On December 8, 1972, Ongtioco was ordained to the priesthood by San Fernando bishop Emilio Cinense y Abera at the Cathedral of Our Lady of the Assumption in Pampanga.

-After his ordination, Ongtioco was given several assignments in San Fernando.
+After his ordination, Ongtioco was given several assignments within the Archdiocese of San Fernando.
 He served as spiritual director, professor, rector, and other positions in Mother of Good Counsel Minor Seminary, University of the Assumption, and other educational institutions.
-He was also appointed as parochial vicar of the Holy Rosary Parish in Angeles City from 1974 to 1975 and in St. Peter and Paul Parish from 1975 to 1977.
+He was also appointed as parochial vicar of the Holy Rosary Parish in Angeles City from 1974 to 1975 and at St. Peter and Paul Parish in Apalit from 1975 to 1977.
+In 1975, he was also the acting parish priest of St. Catherine of Alexandria Parish in Porac and acting director of St. Catherine Academy in Apalit.

 On March 21, 1992, Ongtioco was invested as honorary prelate.
 Five years later, he was appointed as rector of the Pontificio Collegio Filippino in Rome, Italy.

-Bishop (1998–present)
+Bishop of Balanga (1998–2003)

-Ongtioco was appointed as the second Bishop of Balanga on April 8, 1998 by Pope John Paul II and was installed on June 18 of that same year.
-On June 28, 2003, he was appointed as the first bishop of Cubao by the same pope and was installed on August 28 of that year, the same day the new diocese was canonically erected.
+Ongtioco became Bishop of Balanga on June 18, 1998 after being named by Pope John Paul II on April 8, the same day as his episcopal consecration.
+The installation ceremony was presided by the then-Apostolic Nuncio to the Philippines Gian Vincenzo Moreni, and Archbishops of San Fernando Paciano Aniceto and Manila Jaime Sin as consecrator.

+His inspiring words and assuring presence guided the Diocese of Balanga as it celebrated its 25th anniversary and as it responded to the call of the pope at the beginning of the third millennium, "Duc in Altum."
+His kindness and charity allowed the various branches of the diocesan tree to grow in different directions in pursuit of his plan to convoke a Diocesan Pastoral Assembly.

+Ongtioco served as the treasurer of the Catholic Bishops' Conference of the Philippines (CBCP) from 2001 to 2011.